albzn540/Multify/README.md

 ./Spotify -  Provides context for frontend SpotifyAPI functions so that they do not need to be passed as props

 ## Setup
-There are two other README:s covering the various stacks of this application.

-### Firebase and React README:S
 If you want to continue developing this project, follow these guides.
 Set up **backend** [click here](./functions/README.md)
 Set up **frontend** [click here](./REACT_README.md)